What Is the Rear Window of a Car Called

 How to Maintain Your Rear Window

-• Inspect Seals: I look for worn rubber seals and apply silicone if needed.
-It prevents leaks.
+• Inspect Seals: Check rubber seals annually and apply silicone sealant if gaps or cracks appear.

-• Replace Wiper Blades: If your car has a rear wiper, swap the blade yearly.
-I spent $10 on a new one.
+• Replace Wiper Blades: If your vehicle has a rear wiper, swap the blade annually to maintain clear wiping.

 Rear Window vs. Front Windshield